bangxiangyong/bottleneck_ae/README.md

 Main codes are in the base folder:
 - `01-Main-Run.py` executes the training and prediction with deterministic AE, VAE and BAEs, and hyperparameter grids are specified in `Params_{Dataset}.py` (e.g. `Params_ZEMA.py` for ZeMA dataset).
 - `02-Run-InfiniteBAE.py` executes similar evaluation run but with infinitely wide BAE using Neural Tangent Kernel.
+- The bottleneck can be adjusted by setting the `latent_factor` or `skip` hyperparameters in the grids.
 - The main code creates a new `experiments` folder and save the results in csv files.
 ## Citation

 Yong, Bang Xiang, and Alexandra Brintrup.
 "Do autoencoders need a bottleneck for anomaly detection?." arXiv preprint arXiv:2202.12637 (2022).